 Sherry points out that occupations can be better than strikes.
 They don't leave you standing on a cold picket line for one thing.
 But more importantly, they prevent the use of scab labour to break a strike, the closure or dismantling of a plant's machinary or the sacking of those refusing to work.
 More importantly than this, they raise the prospect of workers control of the means of production and by their very nature, they encourage participation - in the strike and in the support of it.

 Sherry looks at a few examples.
 He misses some - there is only limited mention of the actions in South America recently that showed the immense potential for workers to challenge private profit.
-But the examples Sherry used are inspirational - the mass occupation of the factories in the early twenties in Italy - bringing the country to the brink of revolution.
-The experience of the US, where sit-down strikes created unions where no one had thought them possible.
-The brilliant stories of France - in 1936 and again in 1968, shacking a whole nation, and in the case of the first of these, winning serious gains that we now take for granted - paid holidays for instance.
+But the examples Sherry used are inspirational.
+The mass occupation of the Italian factories in the early twenties brought the country to the brink of revolution.
+The experience of the US where sit-down strikes created unions in places no one had thought possible.
+The stories of France in 1936 and again in 1968, which shook a whole nation, and in the case of 1936, won serious gains that we now take for granted - paid holidays for instance.

 Finally argues Sherry, we need socialist organisation that can help spread the solidarity and the message that workers can win.
 It's a lesson more and more workers are going to start to draw when the next government starts its cutbacks.

 Sunday, February 14, 2010